-The building now has a lift installed so we can now take referrals for wheelchair users.
+The building has a lift installed therefore the service can accept referrals for wheelchair users.

 Admission Process

 Admissions are on a planned basis and all young people have a number of introductory visits prior to their first overnight.
 The introductory visits are part of the assessment process, in order to ascertain whether the service can meet the needs of young person concerned.
 An admission meeting takes place prior to the first overnight stay.